OgarProject/Ogar/README.md

    * Kills all player cells on the map.
  - Mass [Player ID] [Number]
    * Sets the mass of all cells belonging to the specified player to [Number].
+ - Name [Player ID] [New Name]
+   * Changes the name of the player with the specified id with [New Name].
  - Playerlist
    * Shows a list of connected players, their IP, player ID, the amount of cells they have, total mass, and their position.
  - Pause
    * Pauses/Unpauses the game.
  - Reload
    * Reloads the config file used by the server.
-However, the following values are not affected: serverPort, serverGamemode, serverBots.
+However, the following values are not affected: serverPort, serverGamemode, serverBots, serverStatsPort, serverStatsUpdate.
  - Status
    * Shows the amount of players currently connected, time elapsed, memory usage (memory used/memory allocated), and the current gamemode.
  - Tp [Player ID] [X position] [Y position]